hasura/3factor/README.md

 Today, it is possible to build backends for apps that allow for fast iteration, while being resilient and highly scalable from the get go.

-We propose a backend architecture that uses the best of the ecosystem today to achieve this, and we refer to these as the 3 factors (inspired ofcourse, by the [12factors](https://12factor.net) that the Heroku folks put together 7 years ago).
+The backend architecture for such apps can use the best of the ecosystem today to achieve this.
+Specifically, the following **3 factors**<sup>*</sup>:

-The 3 factors for an application backend are:

 1. Realtime GraphQL
 2. Event-driven
 3. Async serverless

+<sup>*</sup> *Inspired of course, by the [12factors](https://12factor.net) that the Heroku folks put together 7 years ago.*

-Consider a traditional food-delivery application which moves to a 3factor architecture:
+Here's a comparison of a food-delivery application's traditional architecture with a 3factor one:

 ![3 factor architecture](./3factor-migration.png)

 ## Realtime GraphQL: Iterate faster on your frontend

 GraphQL APIs result in a much faster front-end developer workflow.
-In addition to speaking GraphQL your API should also support the following 2 properties:
+In addition to speaking GraphQL, your API should also support the following 2 properties:

 - **Low-latency**: An end-user should see [instant feedback](https://stackoverflow.com/a/164290/3364697) of an action and not